top of page

 Purpose: Applying for a grant

-Data (key elements): Name, email contact number, address, date of birth, instruments studied, how long the instruments have been studied, name of teachers, where the young musician receives tuition, details of fees paid for music education, details about financial aid currently received, associated costs with other family members, gross monthly household income, net monthly household income after tax and NI contributions, other sources of income, total household income, mortgage/rent costs, house insurance/council tax costs, utility bill costs, telephone/broadband/television costs, costs associated with running a car, other travel expenses, other fixed costs, total outgoings, purpose of the grant.
+Data (key elements): Name of young musician, name of person completing the form, email, phone number, address & postcode, young musician’s date of birth, whether the young musician is still in formal education and if yes, at what level, how you heard about the trust, instruments studied, main instrument, how long the instruments have been studied, standards achieved on each instrument, name of teachers, how the young musician accesses teaching, where the young musician receives tuition, details of fees paid for music education, whether the young musician receives financial support already & from whom, how many children you have to provide financial support to, living arrangements for the young musician, details about financial aid currently received, associated costs with other family members, gross monthly household income, net monthly household income after tax and NI contributions, other sources of income, mortgage/rent costs, house insurance/council tax costs, utility bill costs, telephone/broadband/television costs, costs associated with running a car, other travel expenses, other fixed costs, total outgoings, purpose of the grant, teacher reference, audio recording.

 Basis: Legitimate interests - it is necessary to read and store your application so that we can review and respond to your application